salmanfarooqui/docs/GIT/README.md

 ### Step 1

-Create a new directory, open it and perform `git init`

-to create a new git repository.
+Create a new directory, open it and perform `git init` to create a new git repository.
 This will create a hidden .git folder inside your current folder.

-If you are starting by cloning a repository from github, then simply do, `git clone <url>`
+If you are starting by cloning a repository from github, then simply do `git clone <url>` \

-`git clone` first internally calls `git init` to create an empty git repository and then copy the data from the specified remote repository.
+git clone first internally calls `git init` to create an empty git repository and then copy the data from the specified remote repository.